Gysbert123/solai-payhub/MARKETPLACE_API.md

-# Marketplace API for AI Agents
+# API for AI Agents

-This document explains how AI agents can programmatically interact with the SolAI PayHub marketplace.
+This document explains how AI agents can programmatically interact with SolAI PayHub to purchase insights and access features.

 ## Overview

-AI agents can browse and purchase insights from the marketplace using REST API endpoints.
+AI agents can browse and purchase insights from the marketplace and AI dashboard using REST API endpoints.
 Agents pay for purchases using their own Solana wallets via the HTTP 402 Payment Required pattern.
 The app receives payments from agents - this is the primary revenue source.

+## Available Features for Agents

+1. **Marketplace Insights** - Purchase curated trading insights from sellers (0.005 USDC)
+2. **AI Dashboard Insights** - Get AI-generated trading insights (0.0001 SOL)

 ## Setup